TAXIS

 In February 2023 in the Budget Speech the government announced a target of introducing 3,000 electric taxis by the end of 2027 and will put in place a loan scheme with 100% guarantee for the taxi trade as an incentive for taxi owners to replace their existing taxis with battery electric taxis.
 It is estimated that the proposed measure will involve a loan guarantee of about HK$6.4 billion.
 The details of the scheme will be announced in due course.

-In December 2023 the government approved a demerit system, expected to be introduced by the third quarter of 2024 in an attempt to approve taxi driver behaviour and the reputation of the industry.
+In December 2023 the government approved a demerit system in an attempt to approve taxi driver behaviour and the reputation of the industry.
 Drivers will receive 3, 5 or 10 demerit points for violating any of 11 offences.
 Overcharging and wilfully refusing or neglecting to accept a hire will result in 10 points.
 Five and three points will be given for acts such as using a route other than the most direct one and refusing to carry the number of passengers requested, provided the total is within the vehicle’s capacity.
 Drivers who accumulate 15 points or more within two years may be disqualified from operating a taxi for three months.
 A six-month suspension will be imposed on repeat offenders.
+The demerit system is effective from 22nd September 2024 and details can be found at the following link;

 In late 2023 taxi industry representatives proposed an increase in fares based on revised flagfalls of HK$32 for Urban taxis and HK$28 for New Territories taxis and a 20 cent increase in the incremental fare for each subsequent 200-metres.
 The proposal replaces an earlier one which suggested a HK$6 increase in flagfall but no increase in the incremental rate.
 If agreed by the Transport Department it is hoped that the increase would approved by the Legco before the end of the first quarter of 2024.